DerLinne/core-platform/00_documents/Admin-guides/INSTALL.md

 - a [good](https://neovim.io/), [command line usable](https://www.vim.org/) Editor.
 - a SSH key pair for the ACN user _acn_.
 - a SSH key pair to access this Git repository, since it is set to _private_.
-- IP address of the Linux server you want to install [MicroK8s](https://microk8s.io).
+- IP address and FQDN of the Linux server where you want to install [MicroK8s](https://microk8s.io).
 - Credentials to access the Linux server.
+- Setup DNS records to be used with [Let's Encrypt](https://letsencrypt.org/)
 - An email address for [cert-manager](https://cert-manager.io)